On R List of Movie Reviews

 2/18:

-The title Reality Bites is perfect.
+The title Reality Bites is apropos.

-It's true for most young adults who graduate recently from either high school or college.
-Then, reality starts to sink in.
+It's true for most young adults who have recently graduated from either high school or college.
+Then, the reality

-Hence, the know-nothing kids with no useful skills to offer start to realize how big the world is when they stop
+starts to sink in.
+Hence, the know-nothing kids with no useful skills to offer start to realize how big the

-depending on their parents' money and start fending for themselves.
+world is when they stop depending on their parents' money and start fending for themselves.

-I have met and known people like Troy Dyer, who's played perfectly by Ethan Hawke, and they, in order to maintain their coolness
+I have met and known people like Troy Dyer, who's played perfectly by Ethan Hawke, and they, in order to

-factor, do often sell themselves short despite their high IQ.
-Only if they could put in 25% effort, things would've been
+maintain their coolness factor, often sell themselves short despite their high IQ.
+Only if they could put

-different for them.
+in 25% effort, things would've been different for them.

 All characters including Troy are self-centered, immature, typical, and boring.
 Interestingly, they're also white.